MakisH/cwipi/doc/sphinx/source/new_cwipi/concepts.rst

 Coupling
 --------

-To set up the coupling between `Solver1` and `Solver2` one needs to create a Coupling instance to which general information such as the dimension of the coupling interface will be associated.
+To set up the coupling between `Solver1` and `Solver2`, create a Coupling instance and associate it with general information such as the geometric dimension of the coupling interface.

 Mesh
 ----

-Then the coupling interface needs to be specified (see :ref:`Define mesh`).
+Then specify the coupling interface geometry (see :ref:`Define mesh`).
 In this case, we set a 2D triangle and quadrangle mesh for `Solver1` and a polygon mesh for `Solver2`.
 After setting the mesh coordinates, a so called block of the mesh elements should be added.
 This means that in the mesh instance a block for the given type of elements will be added.